NASPA Selects Glenn Mroz for 2010 President’s Award

 “Always one to lend a listening ear, Mroz is a president who maintains not only an open door, but an open mind and heart,” Cook noted.
 “He is passionate about making a difference in the lives of students, and he genuinely cares about their success.”

-Mroz also received letters of support from Eli Vlaisavljevich, a 2010 alumnus, and Martha Richardson, chair of Michigan Tech’s Board of Control.
+Mroz also received letters of support from Eli Vlaisavljevich, a 2010 alumnus, and Martha Richardson, chair of Michigan Tech’s Board of Trustees.

 Mroz has been president of Michigan Tech since 2004.
 Before that, he served as dean of Tech’s School of Forest Resources and Environmental Science.